A Place for Mom

 Artificial sweeteners

-Synthetic sugar substitutes, like Splenda, Equal, and Sweet’n Low, are intense sweeteners, so you only need a little bit to make food taste sweeter.
-Some add no calories and may help with weight control, although the benefits of artificial sweeteners on weight loss in the long term are still unclear.
+The FDA has approved many synthetic sugar alternatives you’re likely familiar with such as Splenda, Equal, and Sweet’n Low.
+These are intense sweeteners, so you only need a little bit to make food taste sweeter.
+Some add no calories and may help with weight control, though the World Health Organization (WHO) cites evidence suggesting it shouldn’t be used when trying to lose weight.[03]
+Overall, the benefits of artificial sweeteners on weight loss in the long term are still unclear.

 Artificial sweeteners may be beneficial for those with diabetes since they don’t raise blood sugar.
 However, it’s important to consult with your doctor before using a sugar substitute if you have diabetes.